 There is a movement for textiles to use cellulosic fibers, recycled poly, organic cotton, and Better Cotton Initiative (BCI) cotton, a cotton sustainability program.

 For labels that are being used on PET-based containers, there is a movement towards using labels compatible with recycling.
-For other plastics, research is being done on new polymers that are more compatible with mechanical and chemical recycling.
+Research is being done on new polymers that are more compatible with mechanical and chemical recycling for other plastics.

 More Reusable and Responsible Packaging